Approximation Algorithms for Size-Constrained Non-Monotone Submodular Maximization in Deterministic Linear Time: Conclusion and Future Work

-In this work, we have presented two deterministic, linear-time algorithms for \nmon, which are the first linear-time algorithms for this problem that yield constant approximation ratio with high probability.
-The first algorithm is a single-pass streaming algorithm with ratio $\approx 9.298 + \epsi$; the second uses the output of the first algorithm in a multi-pass streaming framework to obtain ratio $4 + \epsi$.
-A natural question for future work is if the ratio of $4 + \epsi$ could be improved in linear time; currently, the best deterministic algorithm has a ratio of $e$ in time $O(k^3n)$ \citep{Buchbinder2018}.
+In this work, we have presented deterministic, linear-time algorithms for \nmon, which are the first linear-time algorithms for this problem that yield constant approximation ratio with high probability.
+A natural question for future work is if the ratio of $4 + \epsi$ could be improved in deterministic, linear time; can we remove the $\log(n)$ factor of \lrig ?
+Also, could the constant factors of \lrig be improved?
+Finally, heuristic improvements to our single-pass algorithm obtained nearly state-of-the-art objective value empirically while using fewer oracle queries than any other streaming algorithm, frequently by an order of magnitude.